-Visual novels are generally at their best for me when they're able to skilfully portray specific feelings through the most stripped-back of interactions.
+Visual novels are generally at their best when they're able to skilfully portray specific feelings through the most stripped-back of interactions.
 Mountains' Florence achieved this quite beautifully, initially exploring the awkwardness and uncertainty of first encounters through small puzzles, which were then elaborated on throughout to reflect the couple's shifting relationship.

-For a game that kicks off in the farthest reaches of space, If Found is remarkably grounded, set in the village of Achill, Ireland, in the leadup to Christmas 1993.
-Handy footnotes are sprinkled throughout, shedding light on this very particular time, place, and culture, explaining everything from local slang to the importance of certain institutions; also, the fact that Irish breakfasts are indeed different to English or Scots.
+For a game that kicks off in the farthest reaches of space, If Found is remarkably grounded, set in the village of Achill, Ireland, in the leadup to Christmas of 1993.
+Handy footnotes are sprinkled throughout, shedding light on this very particular time, place, and culture; explaining everything from local slang to the importance of certain institutions; also, the fact that Irish breakfasts are indeed different to English or Scots.
 It's all in aid of inviting you into its world, blowing this coming-of-age tale open to all comers while retaining such a terrific individuality.

 - The Academy: The First Riddle might be the Harry Potter-like mobile game that fans have always wanted

 Our introduction to Kasio's family is at once welcoming and slightly amiss, as though we've skipped ahead to a time where they're no longer with us, where all that remains of their being are our briefest of moments once shared.
 These might be things that Kasio enjoyed doing with them, their role in formative days of her life, or simply what their hobbies and interests were.
 It sets the stage for the game's core mechanic: the freeing, painful erasure of memories both great and small, good and bad.

 Its story is largely contained within the pages of Kasio's diary, with each offering literal layers of pencil sketches and intimate documentation of her thoughts.
 Some have been scribbled over or altered, others remain untouched.
 Though there's no use in trying to pick and choose what to get rid of; the game demands that you let it all go.